 Don't Wait: Lose Weight

 For every 10 pounds of extra body weight you carry, there's an added 50 pounds of pressure on your hips and knees.
 If your joints are feeling the strain, find a weight that works best for you and talk to your doctor about the best ways to slim down.
-It'll ease your hip pain and make it easier to move around.
+Depending on what's causing your hip pain, losing extra pounds may help and make it easier to move around.

 Take a Load Off

 Your weight isn't only about body fat: Your hips also absorb the weight of everything you carry in your hands and on your back.
 To take the pressure off, use a handcart for groceries and use luggage with wheels.
 If you carry a purse, consider a backpack style so the weight is even across your back.

 Move It to Lose It

 It makes sense to rest your hip until the pain eases up.
 Once it does, prescribe yourself a daily dose of exercise to build stronger muscles and keep joint stiffness at bay.
 Ask your doctor whether low-impact activities like walking, swimming, or yoga would help ease your condition.

 Avoid High-Impact Exercise